JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins.md

 > **NOTE** Please see [Testing Plugins](/basics/testing_plugins/testing_plugins.md) for a general introduction.

-In this tutorial you will learn how to write and run automated tests for a custom language plugin.
+This tutorial demonstrates how to write and run automated tests for a custom language plugin.

-As an example we will take the plugin implemented in the [Custom Language Support](/tutorials/custom_language_support_tutorial.md) and cover its code with functional tests.
+As an example, the plugin implemented in the [Custom Language Support Tutorial](/tutorials/custom_language_support_tutorial.md) is used to demonstrate functional test development.

 *  [1.
 Tests Prerequisites](writing_tests_for_plugins/tests_prerequisites.md)
 *  [2.
 Parsing Test](writing_tests_for_plugins/parsing_test.md)